MaoSpiritLink/gey-minecraft/README.md

 ![image](ressourcepacks.png)

 # Memory
-When you have memory problems maybe allocate more RAM by changing the JVM parameter **-Xmx8G**
+If you have memory problems maybe allocate more RAM by changing the JVM parameter **-Xmx8G**

 ## Without Launcher
 ![image](memory.png)